West Highland White Terrier

 Breed lore suggests that Westie’s white color resulted from a tragic nineteenth-century accident.
 Colonel Edward Donald Malcolm of Poltalloch accidentally shot one of his wheaten-colored Cairns while hunting foxes.
 Devastated by the incident, he decided to breed only white dogs to prevent such accidents in the future.

-1. West Highland White Terrier HistoryWest Highland White Terrier History- Source: AKC
+1. West Highland White Terrier HistoryWest Highland White Terrier History- Source: AKC.org

 The West Highland White Terrier, or Westie, is a bold, confident, and fun-loving dog.
-They find joy in simple pleasures like squeaky toys, belly rubs, and food.
+These purebred dogs find joy in simple pleasures like squeaky toys, belly rubs, and food.
 Their happy disposition and zest for life make them favorites for many, despite their mischievous nature.
 They are intelligent and full of self-esteem, but not to the point of being overbearing.

 • Temperament